fherreralab/-Seaweed-Based-Bioplastics-Data-Mining-Ingredient-Property-Relations-from-the-Scientific-Literature/README.md

 This project explores relationships between ingredients and properties in seaweed-based bioplastics using data mining and unsupervised NLP models.
 The goal is to accelerate the identification and development of new materials.

 ## Data
-We gathered 2000 abstracts on seaweed bioplastics and created a Bag of Words (BoW) representation for ingredients, conditions, and properties.
-These data are used to train and validate our models.
+We collected 2,000 abstracts focused on seaweed-based bioplastics to build a Bag of Words representation, capturing details on ingredients, conditions, and properties.
+This dataset supports the training and validation of our models, enabling the analysis of ingredient-property relationships.
+The data used in this study is available in:

+         Master Abstract List.xlsx.

 ## Python Folder
 Contains scripts for:
 - `cooccurence_ing_vs_prop.ipynb`: Co-occurrence matrix analysis (ingredient-property and ingredient-ingredient relationships).
 - `reshaped_ing_vs_ing_matrix.ipynb`: Bayesian classification to identify the most relevant features from the co-occurrence matrix.
-- `Matbert.ipynb`: Experiments with MatBERT and various BoW data processing approaches.
+- `Matbert.ipynb`: We use the MatBERT model to analyze relationships between ingredients and properties in seaweed-based bioplastics.
+The notebook loads pretrained models and tokenizers, processes data from Excel, and experiments with NLP to complete sentences and evaluate ingredient combinations that optimize properties like water vapor permeability.

+Install the dependencies of the project with:

+        pip install -r requirements.txt

 ## Compound Categories
 - **Compound1**: List of all polysaccharides